Assaults on Retail Workers (Offences) Bill

 Overview

 This bill makes assaults against retail workers a more serious crime.
 If someone assaults a retail worker while they're working, the court must consider this an aggravating factor during sentencing, leading to potentially harsher penalties.
-The bill also mandates that the Sentencing Council create specific sentencing guidelines for these aggravated offences.
+The bill also requires the Sentencing Council to create specific sentencing guidelines for these aggravated assaults.

 Description